cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 You must supply the deployment's ID, either in the page context, or by specifying it in the widget configuration.

+The following list provides information regarding some of the other parameters that can be specified for this widget.

+* `Refresh Time Interval` - How frequently the data in the widget is refreshed (in secs).
+* `Time Range Start` - Enables you to harden the time.
+* `Time Resolution Value` - Enables you to group the metrics according to time, to reduce the volume of displayed data.
+For example, although data might be collected every 10 msecs, you might specify that you only see points on the graph for every minute.
+* `Time Resolution Unit` - The time resolution at which data is displayed.
+* `Database Query` - By default, the query is based on deployment ID, metric name, time filter and resolution.
+You can paste your own query, which will then be used to fetch data.
+For example<br>
+    {{< gsHighlight  bash  >}}
+    select mean(value) from /deployment-id'\\..*\\metric/  where time > now()-1h  and time <now() group by time(1m)  order asc
+    {{< /gsHighlight >}}
+* `Graph Type` - Select either a line graph or bar chart display.
+* `Graph Label` - The label to be displayed for the graph.

 ![deployment-metric-graph]({{< img "ui/widgets/deployment-metric-graph.png" >}})

 ## Events and Logs Widgets